technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 25 - Resolve, cancel, and reassign cases.docx.md

 ![A screenshot of a computer Description automatically generated](./media/media25-new/image1.png)

-2. In the list of My Active Cases, open the case you want to cancel, and then on the command bar, select **Cancel Case**.
+2. In the list of **My Active Cases**, open the case you want to cancel, and then on the command bar, select **Cancel Case**.

 ![A screenshot of a computer Description automatically